 In 1921, Nikon released its MIKRON compact binoculars.
-The development, design, and manufacturing of the MIKRON were all carried out by Nikon, and in an era in which a number of binocular models were developed, the MIKRON was one of the first models to be manufactured by Nikon.
+The design and manufacturing of the MIKRON were carried out by Nikon, and in an era in which a number of binocular models were designed, the MIKRON was one of the first models to be manufactured by Nikon.
 The MIKRON model was highly acclaimed as high-performance compact binoculars.
 The MIKRON was reproduced and re-released in 1997 as the 6x15M CF, and it has proved a popular model and is still on sale today.

 Prototype Nikon binoculars

 Of all the binocular models that Nikon inherited from the Fujii Optical Works, the Tenyu was the one whose objective lens had the largest diameter aperture.
 With the starting salary for a bank employee at the time at around 50 yen a month, the Tenyu was something of a luxury item—the 6x magnification model selling for 90 yen and the 8x magnification model selling for 95 yen.

 The picture of the Tenyu is from Nikon's historical archives.
 The white rubber eyecups are intended to make the binoculars easier to use in the dark.
 The eyecups of most binoculars are black.
 Apart from the deterioration of this white rubber, the binoculars are well preserved and can still be used.

 The markings "Victor No. 1 x6" and "JOICO" are visible on the metallic section.

 "Victor" was the Tenyu's original name.
 The Fujii Optical Works had used this name when exporting the model to Europe.
 The use of an English name domestically in Japan attracted criticism and it was subsequently changed to "Tenyu," which means "help from heaven."